-There are many reasons to consider taking a tour in Africa this holiday.
-Reasons range from her rich resources, to her beauty and vast lands, her culture and beautiful people, to the food and animals.
+There are many reasons to consider taking a tour of Africa this holiday.
+Reasons range from her rich resources to her beauty and vast lands, her culture and beautiful people, to the food and animals.
 Africa also has the beauty for movie spots and photo shoots for the gram.

 Below are listed Africa’s wonder monuments for your sight-seeing this holiday.

 1. African Renaissance Monument, Senegal (161 feet)

 Located on top of one of the twin hills known as Collines des Mamelles right outside Dakar, Senegal is the tallest statue in Africa.
 The statue designed by Senegalese architect Pierre Goudiaby after an idea presented by president Abdoulaye Wade and was built by Mansudae Overseas Projects, a company from North Korea.